piwik-script

 • Sustainable apiculture

-Population biology of wild/feral honey bee colonies (Apis mellifera) in German forests (PhD project, sponsored by DBU)
+Ecology of wild-living honey bee colonies in German forests (Doctoral research project, sponsored by DBU)

-The honey bee is usually considered as the domesticated insect managed for honey production and crop pollination, but Apis mellifera has generally always been a wild bee species, too.
-After our finding that wild/feral honeybee colonies still occur in German forests (Kohl and Rutschmann 2018) the critical question is whether these colonies form a self-sustaining population (as opposed to the feral "population" being maintained by the recurrent immigration of swarms from apiaries).
-To clarify this, we are monitoring in detail the population demography of feral colonies in several forest areas over multiple years.
-Furthermore, we investigate how feral honey bees relate to managed honeybees in terms of colony abundances, heritage, and health status.
+The honeybee is usually considered as a domesticated insect managed by beekeepers for honey production and crop pollination, but Apis mellifera has generally always been a wild species, too.
+After our finding that wild-living honeybee colonies still occur in German forests (Kohl and Rutschmann 2018) the critical question was whether these colonies form a self-sustaining population (as opposed to the cohort of wild-living colonies being maintained by the recurrent immigration of swarms from apiaries).
+To clarify this, we monitored the population demography of wild-living colonies in several forest areas over multiple years (Kohl et al. 2022).
+Furthermore, we investigated how wild-living colonies relate to managed colonies in terms of parasite burden (Kohl et al. 2023), and explored whether parasite burden, nest depredation and/or landscape composition (which, we know, determines floral resource availability) are associated with wild-living colony winter mortality (Kohl & Rutschmann et al. 2023).

-• Since 05/2019 PhD student at the department of Animal Ecology and Tropical Biology, University of Würzburg, fellow of Deutsche Bundesstifung Umwelt
+• 2019–2023 Doctoral student at the department of Animal Ecology and Tropical Biology, University of Würzburg, fellow of Deutsche Bundesstifung Umwelt

 • 2018–2019 Pre-doctoral researcher at the department of Animal Ecology and Tropical Biology, University of Würzburg, in the group of Prof. Dr. Ingolf Steffan-Dewenter

-• 2018 MSc in Biology at the University of Würzburg, Thesis: "Pollination ecology of Clinopodium alpinum along an altitudinal gradient in the Northern Alps"
+• 2015–2018 Master studies in Biology at the University of Würzburg: MSc thesis: "Pollination ecology of Clinopodium alpinum along an altitudinal gradient in the Northern Alps"

 • 2015–2018 Three research trips as a visiting student to the honey bee lab of the National Centre for Biological Sciences in Bangalore, India; comparative studies on behavior and ecology of three Asian honey bee species (PROMOS grant by the DAAD in 2015, grants by the Bavarian-Indian Centre in 2017 and 2018)